OrestisIon/data-structures-project/README.md

 Note that all the structures created are customised to fit the purpose of serving the **Waffles** web application.

 ## What is **Waffles** ?
-A Trip Advisor rip-off packed with more than 20,000 entries of restaurants and users.
+A Trip Advisor rip-off packed with more than 20,000 entries of restaurants, users and reviews.

 ## Data Structures
 All the Data Structures Created are located in the 	**structures** directory.